The thick and thin of engine oil viscosity.

 Different vehicles with different engines and transmissions have different oil viscosity requirements.

 Sir Isaac Newton gave us the basic concept of viscosity: the magnitude of the internal frictional force within a flowing liquid is equal to the product of the surface area of the liquid, the velocity gradient and a constant, called the coefficient of viscosity, which varies from liquid to liquid.
 Depending on their behaviour in the presence of shear, fluids are denoted as Newtonian or non-Newtonian, in honour of Sir Isaac Newton.

 Jean Leonard Marie Poiseuille derived a formula for the rate of flow through a tube in terms of the tube dimensions, the pressure difference and the viscosity coefficient of the liquid.
 His contribution to the field is commemorated in the unit of the coefficient of viscosity, the poise.

 Sir Frederick Wilfrid Scott Stokes showed that an object falling freely through a viscous liquid accelerates initially, then reaches a steady velocity known as the terminal velocity.
-When terminal velocity has been reached, the downward force of gravity acting on the object is exactly counteracted by the upward force of the fluid”s viscosity.
-The object”s terminal velocity may be used to derive the coefficient of the fluid”s viscosity.
-Important to the assignment of oil viscosity, Kinematic viscosity grades are determined by timing the rate of a liquid”s flow under the influence of gravity from a capillary tube a unit measurement known as the stoke.
+When terminal velocity has been reached, the downward force of gravity acting on the object is exactly counteracted by the upward force of the fluid’s viscosity.
+The object’s terminal velocity may be used to derive the coefficient of the fluid’s viscosity.
+Essential to the assignment of oil viscosity, Kinematic viscosity grades are determined by timing the liquid flow rate under the influence of gravity from a capillary tube, a unit measurement known as the stoke.